Selling 101: 7 Sales Techniques Everyone Should Know

 Sales gets a bad rap because people associate it with high pressure and pushiness.
 Numbers and quotas at any cost.
 In reality, sales—when done well—is actually about understanding customer needs and developing genuine relationships.

 And guess what?
 You already have sales experience without even realizing it.
-You make “sales” every day.
+You make “sales” every day, and you’ve already begun developing a sales mindset.

 When you convince your friend to eat at a restaurant you like, you’ve made a sale.
 When you convince your family to watch a show together, you’ve made a sale.
 In any situation where you effectively pitch something, you’re making a sale.